 In MBSTF, the use of reference point N6 to provide IP multicast traffic delivery to the MB-UPF will be defined in 3GPP TS 23.247 [26].

-The following MBSTF functionality and Delivery Methods, related to MBS data handling, to support 5MBS User Services, will be studied in the present document.
+The following MBSTF functionality and Delivery Methods related to MBS data handling, to support 5MBS User Services, will be studied in the present document.

 - Interacting with the AS (via interface xMB-U).